-When a large corporation expresses so much interest in a relatively young and unproven company, it’s generally viewed as a positive catalyst.
+When a top corporation expresses so much interest in a relatively young and unproven company, it’s generally viewed as a positive catalyst.

 That said, the day of the announcement, Canopy saw its stock rise by more than 30% from the previous day close.

-Websites like finviz, yahoo finance, and Twitter are excellent resources when searching for stock news.
+Websites such as finviz, yahoo finance, and Twitter are excellent resources when searching for stock news.

-The Story Matters When You’re Looking For Hot Stocks To Buy
+The Story Matters When You’re Looking For Stocks To Buy

-A juicy story will always trump fundamentals in the short-term.
+Since we’re talking about hot stocks, a juicy story will always trump fundamentals in the short-term.
 Constellation’s investment into Canopy strengthed the narrative.
-Many traders were speculating on cannabis stocks well before Constellation’s investment announcement; however, what it did was legitimize the industry.
+Many traders were speculating on the cannabis stock well before Constellation’s investment announcement; however, what it did was legitimize the industry.

 Marijuana is illegal in the United States on the federal level.
 That said, many investors have been reluctant to invest in the space because of the federal law.

-Constellation’s move took some fear away from investors, and it caused other stocks in the sector to rise as well.
+Constellation’s move took some fear away from investors, and it caused others in the sector to rise also.